International Novi Sad Literature Festival

 The festival features contemporary poets, novelist and critics, who represent and promote contemporary literature from various countries.
 The Festival includes readings, performances, exhibitions and music.
 More than 900 writers from Serbia and abroad participated in the first thirteen festivals.
 The works of participants of the Festival are published in literary journal Zlatna greda.
-The winning author of the International Novi Sad Literature festival is awarded by having his or her winning book published in Serbian.
+The winning author of the International Novi Sad Literature festival is awarded by having their winning book published in Serbian.

 Events

 The programme of the Festival includes afternoon and evening readings and discussions in various venues throughout the city (libraries, clubs, cafès, squares), as well as other towns in Serbia.
 The readings represent national literatures, groups of authors or single authors.